 In 2017, O’Brien left The Post- Standard to put the investigative skills he honed as a journalist to public service.
 He works as an investigator at the Office of the Federal Public Defender in Syracuse.

 2018 - Dan Cummings

 The conversation helped change the course of Dan’s life and career.
 Bill offered him a job and Dan accepted.
 It was the start of a long friendship and launched Dan into the “big leagues.”
 He would go onto to work for Bill for a number of years.
 He was honing his craft.
-Learning what worked and what didn’t.
-He, of course, always had to make sure he didn’t indent his copy on the yellow canary paper.
 Dan later recalled that Bill would often tap his shoulder and say, in his trademark deep voice: “Dan, we don’t indent here.”

 Cummings eventually left radio to attend Cornell University and earn his master’s degree, but his time outside of news was short-lived.
 He took an assignment editor opening at 62-WHEN radio when Bill called a second time in 1983.

 In 1984, Dan made the move to TV, beginning a 37-year career at Channel 9 (then WIXT, now WSYR).
 He served the station as Assignment Editor, Assistant News Director, News Director and Managing Editor.
 Almost from the start, Dan often combined those management duties with on-air reporting and anchoring.
 In 1990, with News Director Dan at the anchor desk, Channel 9 launched its first early morning newscast.